An Amazon Executive Has Extended An Invitation To Alexandria Ocasio-Cortez To Visit Company Facilities

 — The Hill (@thehill) February 16, 2019

-According to a new report from The Hill, it is not known whether Ocasio-Cortez will take Amazon executive Dave Clark up on his offer to tour the company facilities.
+According to a new report from the Hill, it is not known whether Ocasio-Cortez will take Amazon executive Dave Clark up on his offer to tour the company facilities.
 However, it is unlikely, especially given the fact that Ocasio-Cortez has just suggested that New Yorkers need “dignified jobs,” and that employees living in New York City should not be forced to “settle for scraps in the greatest city in the world.”

-While some local and national activities have been outspoken in their condemnation of Amazon’s plan to build part of their second headquarters in the city due to the fear that locals wouldn’t be given new jobs there, Amazon have pointed to polls which show that a full 70 percent of New Yorkers welcomed Amazon’s proposal, despite the rhetoric from these activities.
+While some local and national activists have been outspoken in their condemnation of Amazon’s plan to build part of their second headquarters in the city due to the fear that locals wouldn’t be given new jobs there, Amazon have pointed to polls which show that a full 70 percent of New Yorkers welcomed Amazon’s proposal, despite the rhetoric from these activists.

-And while Alexandria Ocasio-Cortez didn’t feel that Amazon would be a welcome presence in New York City, fellow Democratic Rep. Carolyn Maloney believes that Ocasio-Cortez and others have been wrong in their estimations of the tech firm and that the city is going to be missing out on a lot of new opportunities now that Amazon have pulled out of their plan.
+And while Alexandria Ocasio-Cortez didn’t feel that Amazon would be a welcome presence in New York City, fellow Democratic Rep. Carolyn Maloney believes that Ocasio-Cortez and others have been wrong in their estimations of the tech firm, and that the city is going to be missing out on a lot of new opportunities now that Amazon has pulled out of their plan.

 “It used to be that we would protest wars, now we’re protesting jobs.
 People are complaining about jobs coming.
 If this had gone through, it would have made overnight New York City the high-tech capital of the East Coast.”